Nature Journal

 Length: 17 - 24"

 Habitat: Wooded areas - from swampy woods to drier, upland forests.
-Esp. woods near streams, lakes, or river valleys.
-Prefers open
+Especially woods near streams, lakes, or river valleys.
+Prefers open woodlands or wooded areas near open country for hunting.

 Barred Owl